 What happens to the brain and body when we do not eat enough

 These nutrients work together to build neurotransmitters—your brain’s chemical messengers—and when your brain doesn’t have what it needs, it can lead to problems like trouble sleeping, more worry, sadness, low energy, and difficulty focusing.
-To make this easier to understand, below is a simple metaphor that compares your brain to a car engine and shows how the right fuel helps everything run smoothly.

 Protein: The Vehicle Engine Parts and Wiring